blockchainofthings/CatenisAPIClientWPPlugin/readme.txt

 1. Upload the plugin files to the "/wp-content/plugins/" directory.
 1. Activate the plugin through the "Plugins" menu in WordPress.
 1. Go to "Settings" | "Catenis API Client" to configure the global settings for instantiating the Catenis API client.
-1. A meta box named "Catenis API Client" will be available on every WordPress page\'s edit page.
+1. A meta box named "Catenis API Client" will be available on every WordPress page's edit page.
 Use it to make the Catenis API client available from a given page, and optionally configure custom settings for instantiating the Catenis API client for that given page.

 Please refer to [Catenis Enterprise API documentation](https://www.catenis.com/docs/api) for further information on accessing the Catenis Enterprise API.

+== Frequently Asked Questions ==

+= What client options settings should I use to connect with the Catenis Enterprise API sandbox environment? =

+When doing it on the plugin's global settings ("Settings" | "Catenis API Client"), just leave all fields of the "Client Options" section blank.

+However, when doing it on the "Catenis API Client" meta box on a WordPress page's edit page, use the following settings to make sure that all client options fields of the plugin's global settings are properly overridden:
+- Host: `catenis.io`
+- Environment: `sandbox`
+- Secure Connection: `On`

+== Screenshots ==

+1. The plugin's global settings menu

+2. The "Catenis API Client" meta box on a WordPress page's edit page.

 == Changelog ==